mantidproject/mantid/docs/source/techniques/ApplyingCorrections.rst

 .. figure:: ../images/FWHM_for_Water_with_without_multiple_scattering_corrections.png
    :alt: FWHM_for_Water_with_without_multiple_scattering_corrections.png

-The corrected data shows smaller withs indicating that the multiple scattering increases the peak widths, which shows the effect of the extra wing scattering.
+The corrected data shows smaller widths indicating that the multiple scattering increases the peak widths, which shows the effect of the extra wing scattering.

 Another method to apply the multiple scattering corrections would be to scale the model function, e.g. Lorentzian, by the multiple scattering corrections and then fit the reduced workspace.
-In this case, we would disentagle the resolution broadening of the :math:`S(Q,w)` from the broadening occuring from multiple scattering corrections.
+In this case, we would disentangle the resolution broadening of the :math:`S(Q, \omega)` from the broadening occurring from multiple scattering corrections.